leafo/aroma/site/index.md

 ## How It Works

-Native client files are distributed as `.nexe` binaries where are compiled for both 64-bit and 32-bit computers.
+Native Client files are distributed as `.nexe` binaries where are compiled for both 64-bit and 32-bit computers.
 Aroma comes as a compiled `.nexe` file that's ready to use after uploading to your server.
 All you need to do is upload your game alongside Aroma.